-We adopt the Advanced Internal Rating-based (AIRB) Approach for our retail exposures, which consist of residential mortgages, qualifying revolving retail exposures and other retail exposures.
+We adopt the Advanced Internal Ratings-based (AIRB) Approach for our retail exposures, which consist of residential mortgages, qualifying revolving retail exposures and other retail exposures.
 Exposures within each of these asset classes are not managed individually, but as part of a pool of similar exposures that are segmented based on borrower and transaction characteristics.
 As the loss characteristics of retail exposures are geography and product specific, bespoke PD, LGD and EAD segmentation models are developed using empirical loss data for the respective exposures across the Group.
 Where internal loss data is insufficient to provide robust risk estimates, the segmentation models may incorporate internal and/or external proxies.
 Where necessary, the model is augmented with appropriate margins of conservatism.
-These models cover 7.3 per cent of the Total Credit RWA and they are regularly validated.
+These models cover 8.5 per cent of the Total Credit RWA and they are regularly validated.

-We use the Standardised Approach (SA) to calculate the credit risk-weighted exposure for the portfolios acquired from Citigroup in Malaysia and Thailand, and will migrate to the AIRB upon regulatory approvals from the respective regulators.
+We use the Standardised Approach (SA) to calculate the credit risk-weighted exposure for the portfolios acquired from Citigroup in Malaysia, Thailand, Indonesia and Vietnam.
+We will migrate to the AIRB upon regulatory approvals from the respective regulators of Malaysia and Thailand